israndroid/data-core-pipelines-beam/JOURNAL_STEPS.md

     Reference Doc for deploy in GCP:
     - Compute Engine:
     - Airflow in GCP: https://cloud.google.com/blog/products/data-analytics/different-ways-to-run-apache-airflow-on-google-cloud
-    - Check terraform, for deploy scpecific free Tier for test at GCP.
+    - Check terraform, for deploy specific Free-Tier for test at GCP.